Integrated Resource Planning

 Accomplished together by 2030, these goals will result in an 80 percent reduction in JEA’s overall carbon emissions since 2005.

-The work our team has accomplished throughout this process, in collaboration with a diverse group of community stakeholders, is just the start of a longer, worthwhile journey to serve you in the best way possible as energy technologies evolve.
+The work our team accomplished throughout this process, in collaboration with a diverse group of community stakeholders, is just the start of a longer, worthwhile journey to serve you in the best way possible as energy technologies evolve.
 Our planning will continue in an open and transparent manner with you.
 Your feedback throughout this process has been, and remains, fundamental to its success.

 All of us at JEA look forward to maintaining an ongoing dialogue with the community about these and other JEA services that are foundational to a vibrant and healthy Jacksonville and Northeast Florida.